KyleYoung-ymj/kyleyoung-ymj.github.io/_news/announcement_4.md

 ---

-My first-author paper "Efficient Algorithms for Personalized PageRank Computation: A Survey" has been accepted by [TKDE 2024](https://www.computer.org/csdl/journal/tk). :tada:
+One first-authored paper "Efficient Algorithms for Personalized PageRank Computation: A Survey" has been accepted by [TKDE 2024](https://www.computer.org/csdl/journal/tk). :tada: